xerno/PHP-in-MySQL/README.md

 - use DATABASE;
 - source ./PATH/FUNCTION_NAME.sql

-## Compatibility
-All functions are tested on MySQL 5.1 and 5.5, many functions are universal and can run without problems in another versions.
-If problems in any version major 5 or greater (MariaDB), please inform me.

 ## Same functions
-Many of php string functions are in the MySQL too, with same usage but with another name:
+Many of PHP string functions are in the MySQL too, with same or very similar usage but with another name:
 - LENGTH() -> strlen()
 - CHAR_LENGTH() -> mb_strlen()
 - TRIM() -> trim(): [see documentation](https://dev.mysql.com/doc/refman/5.0/en/string-functions.html#function_trim) for options